 So, how do you know if you owe?
 And what steps can you take to protect yourself?
 We’ll discuss that in the next blog post here.

 But if you’re in a hurry, call our law office for an appointment.
-We specialize in legal representation of individuals and small business with financial distress issues in DC, Virginia and Maryland.
+We specialize in legal representation of individuals and small business with financial distress issues in DC and Maryland.